huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Spotlight Effect.md

 ---
 title: The Spotlight Effect
 created: 2024-11-18T09:18:12
-modified: 2025-08-01T11:30:54
+modified: 2025-08-29T08:30:45
 ---

 > _“You have no responsibility to live up to what other people think you ought to accomplish.
 I have no responsibility to be like they expect me to be.
-It's their mistake, not my failing.” — Richard P. Feynman_
+It’s their mistake, not my failing.” — Richard P. Feynman_

 > _“Care about what other people might think of you and you will always be their prisoners.” — LAO TZU_